kelvinink/dissertation/dissertation_docs/submit_works/final_report/draft1.md

 Third, other indicators can be introduced into the system.
 Currently, we only got two descriptive indicators.
 More quantitative indicators can be measured and improve the predicting result by combining them together according to weight.

 # Conclusion
+In this big data era, there are more and more real-time data being produced.
+Social media data is one typical example real-time data that keeps generating every seconds.
 In this paper, we presented a real-time cryptocurrency price analysis system that supports custormer decision making.
 We started by introducing the evolution of large scale data processing framework.
 And illustrated some pros and cons of using batch processing systems.
 Then, we demonstrated that the demand for stream processing framework is increasing rapidly.
 We compared several streaming frameworks: Storm, Spark streaming and Flink.
 We concluded that Flink is the framework that offers the most flexible functionalities.
 It's a native streaming processing framework which is natural in real world.
-We have implemented the system and have done some experiments to it.
+We have implemented the system and have done some experiments on it.
 The system can handle over 6378 messages per second in our experiment.
+Finally, we discussed the future improvement direction of the system.

 # References
 Coindesk, (2020).
 URL: https://www.coindesk.com/